IND vs NZ Dream11 Team Prediction World Test Championship Final

 Ind vs NZ Dream11 Team Prediction

 India, boosted by the sun that has been drying the Hampshire Bowl pitch over the past few days, will hope to dent their biggest threat, New Zealand’s swing bowlers, in the inaugural World Test Championship (WTC) final that commences on Friday.
-Also Read - GOZ vs SKI Dream11 Team Prediction, Fantasy Tips ECS T10 Malta: Captain, Vice-captain - Gozo vs Super Kings, Playing XIs For Today's Match 11 at Marsa Complex at 12:30 PM IST June 17 Thursday
+Also Read - LIVE India Women vs England Women One-Off Test, Live Score And Updates: Jhulan & Co Eye Early Wickets

 But unlike the Kiwis, who beat England 1-0 in a two-Test series this month, India are devoid of any match practice here and will head into a game of magnitude without any competitive match practice.
 Virat Kohli’s men, therefore, will have to recall all the past experience of playing in England.
 Also Read - Southampton Weather Forecast June 18, Friday, WTC Final - India vs New Zealand: Rain Likely to Play Spoilsport on Day 1 at Ageas Bowl